jeffersonmwanaut/Zana/README.md

 ### URL Builder

 The `Zana\Router\UrlBuilder` allows you to construct URLs in a more modular and flexible way, which can be useful in complex scenarios.
 This is a alternative approach to the `Zana\Router\Router::generateUrl()` method.
-For example, you could use the URL builder to generate URLs with query parameters, anchor tags, or even URLs that require authentication or authorization.
+For example, you could use the URL builder to generate URLs with query parameters or anchor tags.

 To generate a URL like `/dashboard/123?slug=john-doe`: